Go Hyun-jung: Personal life

 In May 1995, at the peak of her career, Go married Chung Yong-jin, vice chairman and CEO of Shinsegae Group and grandson of Samsung founder Lee Byung-chul.
 The two first met in New York, purely by coincidence, when Chung had offered to help Go find her seat at the Winter Garden Theatre because her English was so bad.
 After the most talked-about wedding in Korea at the time, Go announced her retirement from acting to focus on her new role as a chaebol's wife.
-They had two children together, a boy (born in 1998) and a girl (born in 2000).
+They had two children together, Haechan (born in 1998) and Haein (born in 2000).

 After eight years of marriage, a messy divorce followed in November 2003, during which she lost complete custody of her children.
 Two years after the divorce, Shinsegae passed down a ruling stating that none of its department stores would be allowed to display any Go-related material, including any of her product endorsements.